KauzClay/docs-tap/application-accelerator/best-practices/fragments.hbs.md

 - If a fragment must provide additional documentation to end users, it can either be added to a README-X file of the generated application skeleton or append a section to the host’s README.

-## <a id="versioning"></a> About Versioning
+## <a id="versioning"></a> About versioning

-Using fragment composition brings the question of versioning: if accelerator `acc-1` imports fragment `frag`, and fragment `frag` is also used by accelerator `acc-2`, then care must be taken in the "contract" that the fragment exposes.
-Changing its behavior for the benefits of `acc-1` may break its use in `acc-2`.
+Fragments might require the use of versioning.
+For example, if accelerator `acc-1` imports fragment `frag`, and accelerator `acc-2` also uses fragment `frag`, then care must be taken in the contract that the fragment exposes.
+Changing its behavior for the benefit of `acc-1` might break its use in `acc-2`.

-This is nothing new and a well known topic in software development.
-The solution is simple: track versions of dependencies (here the fragment) and document (using numbers) when there is an incompatible change.
-VMware recommends to use [semantic versioning](https://semver.org/) to track the contract of fragments.
+To resolve this, you can track the versions of the fragment and document with numbers when there is an incompatible change.
+VMware recommends that you use [semantic versioning](https://semver.org/) to track the contract for fragments.

+To give you more flexibility with version control, Application Accelerator does not manage versioning.
-There is nothing more (or less) in the Application Accelerator system to deal with this.
-What VMware recommends is to track the (semantic) version of fragments in their name.
-Indeed, if fragment `frag` changes its contract in a way that is not compatible with previous accelerators that use it, it effectively becomes `frag-v2` and can (and should) be regarded as a different fragment.
+VMware recommends that you track the semantic version of fragments in the fragment name.
+For example, if fragment `frag` changes its contract in a way that is not compatible with previous accelerators that use it, it becomes `frag-v2` and is regarded as a different fragment.

-Users are free to store those versions of fragments wherever they want.
-But of course, version control systems such as git are tailored for this problem.
+You can store fragment versions where you want, but version control systems such as Git are a good choice.